By Jessie Festa. This post on things to do in Vail beyond skiing contains affiliate links to trusted partners!

 Vail Summer Packing: The weather can be hot during the day and at the base of the mountain and chilly at night and on the mountain.
 Layers will be key.
 Some essentials I recommend packing for this hike and other Vail summer activities include:

-- Lowepro Photo Backpack (if you’ve got gear) or a day pack from REI for hikes and day trips (so comfortable with so many pockets!)
+- Peak Design Photo Backpack (if you’ve got gear) or a day pack from REI for hikes and day trips (so comfortable with so many pockets!).

 - Clever Travel Companion pickpocket-proof garments.
 I personally use the underwear and tank.
 Vail isn’t dangerous; though the myriad adventure sports make those numerous interior pockets handy!